 - Piloted the HH-60 Pave Hawk as member of the 41st Rescue Squadron based out of Moody Air Force Base in Georgia and the 413th Flight Test Squadron out of Eglin Air Force Base in Florida.

-- Deployed in support of US Army 4th Infantry Division in Iraq in 2005 and Afghanistan in 2009.
+- Deployed in support of US Army 4th Infantry Division in City, State in 2005 and Afghanistan in 2009.

 - Specialized in search and rescue operations.